 Not only does every person tend to one of these four basic cognitive styles, but each of us also has other tendencies for processing information.
 For example, the Myers-Briggs Type Indicator (MBTI) test indicates 16 different personality types.
 Even if you know your own MBTI type, do you also know how to accommodate all sixteen types at once?

 Likewise, Neuro-linguistic Programming (NLP) identifies and ranks four ways in which all of us process information:

-NLP testing can reveal any your ranking of the four information processing styles, just as MBTI testing can identify any person as having one of 16 personality types.
+NLP testing can reveal your ranking of the four information processing styles, just as MBTI testing can identify yours among 16 personality types.
 Every individual also tends to one of the four cognitive styles noted above.
 These are but three ways to identify how we choose to present information to others and how we prefer information presented to us.

-Except for people who have the self-awareness that such testing provides and who pay attention to how their individuality affects their writing, these biases remain invisible to most people most of the time.
-Because of these biases, the effectiveness of anybody's writing is limited; more or less limited with each reader according to how much or how little the reader shares the biases of the writer.
+Except for people who have the self-awareness that such testing facilitates and who pay attention to how their individuality affects their writing, these biases remain invisible to most people most of the time.
+Personal idiosyncrasies limit the effectiveness of anybody's writing, more or less with each reader according to how much or how little the reader shares them.
+Writing as you speak exaggerates these limitations.

 When you write to somebody who knows you well or who happens to share your information-processing tendencies, writing as you speak could serve you well.
-However, when you need to communicate important information effectively to more and various people, your chances of communicating effectively decline sharply if you write as you speak.
+However, when you must communicate important information effectively to more and various readers, your chances of communicating effectively decline sharply if you write as you speak.

 tip: Get a wordsmith who approaches writing as a skilled craft.